WebexCommunity/webex-node-bot-framework/README.md

-# webex-flint
+# webex-node-bot-framework

 ### Webex Teams Bot Framework for Node JS

+**Warning** - *This project is still in its initial development, so use at your own risk.
+For details on areas that may still require attention before the poejcet is fully complete please see the* [To Do List](./docs/ToDo.MD)

 This project is inspired by, and provides an alternate implementation of, the awesome [node-flint](https://github.com/flint-bot/flint/) framework by [Nick Marus](https://github.com/nmarus).
-The flint framework makes it easy to quickly develop a Webex Teams bot, abstractig away some of the complexity of Webex For Developers interfaces, such as registering for events and calling REST APIs.
-A bot developer can use the flint framework to spark their imagination and focus primarily on how the bot will interact with users in Webex Teams.
+The framework makes it easy to quickly develop a Webex Teams bot, abstractig away some of the complexity of Webex For Developers interfaces, such as registering for events and calling REST APIs.
+A bot developer can use the framework to spark their imagination and focus primarily on how the bot will interact with users in Webex Teams.

 The primary change in this implementation is that it is based on the [webex-jssdk](https://webex.github.io/webex-js-sdk) which continues to be supported as new features and functionality are added to Webex.

-For developers who are familiar with flint, or who wish to port existing bots built on node-flint to the webex-flint framework, this implementation is backwards compatible.
+For developers who are familiar with flint, or who wish to port existing bots built on node-flint to the webex-node-bot-framework, this implementation is NOT backwards compatible.
 Please see [Differences from original flint framework](./docs/migrate-from-node-flint.md)

-**See [CHANGELOG.md](/CHANGELOG.md) for details on changes to versions of Flint.**

-## Differences from the original flint framework

-For developers who are familiar with flint, there are also other difference to be aware of.
-This version of flint was designed with two themes in mind:
-* Mimimize Webex API Calls.
-The original flint could be quite slow as it attempted to provide bot developers rich details about the space, membership, message and message author.
-This version eliminates some of that data in the interests of efficiency, (but provides convenience methods to get it when required)
-* Leverage native Webex data types.
-The original flint would copy details from the webex objects such as message and person into various flint objects.
-This version simply attaches the native Webex objects.
-This increases flint's efficiency and makes it future proof as new attributes are added to the webex DTO

-For developer's who are porting existing flint based bots to this framework the following tables provide an overview of the changes to the key objects:

-### Bot Framework for Node JS

-## News

-**10/25/19 Support for Adaptive Cards:**

-* Cisco recently introduced support for [Adaptive Cards](https://developer.webex.com/docs/api/guides/cards/) in the Webex Teams.
-Bots can send cards, using the new `attachment` attribute of the message object.
-Cards are useful as an alternative to text messages and files in order to display or collect complex bits of information.
-Cards can be sent by passing an object to the bot.say() method that includes a valid attachment.
-To process user input to cards, apps must implement a `flint.on('attachmentaction', ..)` function.
-For more details see the [adaptive-card-example](./adaptive-card-example.md)

-**6/21/19 Deploying behind a firewall:**

-* Cisco has recently introduced support in the Webex Javascript SDK which allows applications to register to receive the message, membership, and room events via a socket instead of via wehbhoks.
-This allows applications to be deployed behind firewalls and removes the requirement that webex bots and integrations must expose a public IP address to receive events.
-To take advantage of this in your flint applications simply remove the `webhookUrl` field from the configuration object passed to the flint constructor.
-If this field is not set, flint will register to listen for these events instead of creating webhooks.

-**6/21/18 IMPORTANT:**

-* On August 31st, 2018 all bots with the sparkbot.io domain name will be renamed with a webex.bot domain.
-Today in flint, the code compares the bot's email with the trigger email to filter out messages from itself.
-If this code is running on August 31st the bot will start responding to its own messages.
-  Please update to Flint v4.7.x as soon as possible to avoid interruption.

-**3/19/18 IMPORTANT:**

-* Note that Flint v4 is still using the node-sparky library version 3.x.
-  However the repo for node-sparky is now on version 4 which has some major differences.
-This misalignment between Flint and Sparky version will be fixed with the release of Flint v5.
-In the short term if you are accessing the spark object directly from Flint via `flint.spark` be sure to use the documentation for [node-sparky 3.x](https://github.com/flint-bot/sparky/tree/v3).

-**See [CHANGELOG.md](/CHANGELOG.md) for details on changes to versions of Flint.**

 ## Contents